 Include any information in support of a proposed name or alternative proposed names in this section 1.5.3

-Changing of the proprietary name during the evaluation and registration phase will only be permitted if the the Authority has not accepted the name originally proposed by the HCR/applicant.
+Changing of the proprietary name during the evaluation and registration phase will only be permitted if the Authority has not accepted the name originally proposed by the HCR/applicant.

-The policy on proprietary names is detailed in a separate guideline and detailed requirements can be found in the Amendments Guideline6.
+The policy on proprietary names is detailed in a separate guideline and detailed requirements can be found in the Variations Addendum6.

 Proof of payment must be filed under 1.2.2.1